pluto0x0/hexo-blog/source/_posts/reinforcement-learning-lecture-8.md

 Optimal policy is heading `Pasta`.

 > This example is a finite horizon case.
-> To make it infinite horizon discount, add a state $T$:
+> To make it infinite horizon discount, add a state $T$ :
 >
 > ```mermaid
 > graph TD;